chuchu0512/image-processing-on-ZCU104/README.md

 FatFs
 * we can use [FatFs website](http://elm-chan.org/fsw/ff/00index_e.html) to check usage of FatFs functions

+Scan data flow
+* define i1 is height, i2 is 3*width, then each data in the image is `3*width*i1 + i2`

 ## 4.2 using PS-DDR4 to store data
+* PS side DDR4 address from 0x0000_0000 to 0x3fff_ffff.
+But we usually start use from 0x1000_0000 to avoid some issue in DDR4 address

 # 5 full design example using Xillinx ZCU104 board
+* follow the code `Vitis_example.c`, after that, you can start your design on image processing